Resident Advisor: History

 At the start of 2021, Resident Advisor launched a redesign of their existing website.
 The new design also coincided with a change to their domain name, migrating from residentadvisor.net to ra.co.

 Other media

 The RA Podcast is a weekly mix of electronic music from top producers and DJs.
 It launched on 6 March 2006 with a mix from Troy Pierce.
 In 2010, Resident Advisor started a second podcast series titled the RA Exchange.
 The site defines the RA Exchange as a series of conversations with artists (e.g., Guy Gerber, Morgan Geist, and New Order), labels (e.g., Defected Records, Future Classic, and Rush Hour), and promoters (e.g., Decibel, MUTEK, and Sónar) shaping the electronic music landscape.

-In 2011, Resident Advisor produced a series of short documentaries titled Real Scenes.
+Resident Advisor launched RA Films in 2011, starting with a documentary series called Real Scenes that covered music culture in Bristol, Berlin and Detroit.
+Over the following years, RA continued to produce a variety of video-based content including; live performances, interviews, and both short and long-form reporting.

 Annual polls

 From 2006 to 2016 Resident Advisor conducted two annual voting polls at the end of each year under the name RA Poll.
 The first polls the publications readers, who are asked to vote for their top 100 DJs and live acts of the year.

 Resident Advisor ceased the polls in 2017 due to concerns about diversity and their growing influence on the music industry.